TheRealSolidusSnake/RE2R_AP_Client/README.md

 - Wait until you enter RPD to connect to Archipelago.
 This ensures that an item box is loaded.
 - Don't use typewriter teleports to skip either the Helicopter or the Mr. X arrival scenes, or to leave/skip any of the G fights. **YOU WILL HARDLOCK.**
 - Don't enter any non-Ada cutscenes while Ada is following you. **YOU WILL HARDLOCK.**
+- Don't use the T-Bar Handle to open Secret Room before reaching Sewers normally (i.e., passing Annette's initial cutscene) as the main character. **YOU WILL LIKELY HARDLOCK.**
+- Don't attach Wristband chips to the Wristband you receive from Ada until after you've entered the front door of Labs. **YOU WILL HARDLOCK.**
 - Do not switch save files, or you may lose items.

 ## Install Steps